klessydra/T13x/README.md

 # Merging T13x User Guide

 Intro: The Klessydra processing core family is a set of processors featuring full compliance with the RISC-V, and pin-to-pin compatible with the PULPino riscy cores.
 Klessydra cores fully support the RV32IM Base Integer Instruction set, and one instruction from the RV32A extension.
-'T1' further extends the instruction set with a set of vector instructions as described above.
+'T1' further extends the instruction set with a set of custom vector instructions.
 The only privilege level supported in klessydra is Machine mode "M".

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
-It also demonstrates how to patch the offcial riscv-toolchain in order to add the klessydra extensions.
-And then it shows how you can easily merge the Klessydra-Core in the Pulpino project.
+It also demonstrates how to patch the offcial riscv-toolchain in order to add the klessydra custom vector extensions.
+And then it shows how you can easily merge the Klessydra-Core with the Pulpino project.

 ###########################################################################################
 - Prerequisites as indicated by the pulpino group